-(5) ACCESS REQUIREMENTS FOR INDIVIDUALS WITH DISABILITIES IN NEW FACILITIES: Accessibility for individuals with disabilities is provided in all new facilities and will include the
+(5) ACCESS REQUIREMENTS FOR INDIVIDUALS WITH DISABILITIES IN NEW

 FACILITIES: Accessibility for individuals with disabilities is provided in all new facilities and will include the following.

 - (a) Main entry into the facility is level or has a ramp to allow for wheelchair access. - (b) Building layout allows for access to the main activity area.